Plaza Nazarenas 144, Cusco, Peru

 If a visit to Central is in the cards — or you have two nights for dinner in Cusco — then an evening at El Tupay in the neighboring Belmond property, El Monasterio, is called for.
 The El Tupay Restaurant serves delicious classic continental cuisine and regional specialties, accompanied by vocal performances of opera arias or the strains of a string quartet most nights of the week.
 Meals at any of the Monasterio bars or restaurants may be billed to your Palacio Nazarenas suite.

 Whether you have dinner at Senzo or not, don't skip breakfast there in your rush to sightsee.
 The Palacio Nazarenas "breakfast buffet at your table" is a winning combination of the best of both worlds: the choice and generosity of "all you can eat" with service at your table (and no juggling plates in a line).
 Take maximum advantage of the poolside fruit cart to order a fresh fruit plate and smoothie of a rich blend of tropical fruits.

-El Monasterio itself. long the flagship property of Orient Express in Cusco, is worth a visit, even just to marvel at the stunning main courtyard, as well as the exquisite chapel sandwiched between the venerable Monasterio and the newly minted Palacio Nazarenas.
+El Monasterio itself. long the flagship property of Belmond in Cusco, is worth a visit, even just to marvel at the stunning main courtyard, as well as the exquisite chapel sandwiched between the venerable Monasterio and the newly minted Palacio Nazarenas.
 The lovely Plaza Nazarenas is just one block from Cusco's main square, flanked by impressive museums.
-It has bolstered Orient Express' high–end travel leadership in the Andean region even more with what is now the greatest luxury hospitality complex of all of Peru.
+It has bolstered Belmond' high–end travel leadership in the Andean region even more with what is now the greatest luxury hospitality complex of all of Peru.